JoshFarwig/GeoJot/README.md

 </h1>

 <p align="center">
-A simplistic, open-source, and easy-to-use geolocation app that allows users to favorite spots they've visited with friends and family.
+A simplistic, open-source, and easy-to-use geolocation app that allows users to favorite spots they've visited with friends and family!
 </p>